 Again, if all of the leaves turn yellow and then start to fall off, your plant is in trouble.
 Take quick action to remedy the situation based on other action steps presented in the article.

-Check its roots as well to be sure that your plant is indeed dead.
+To tell for sure: check its roots as well to be sure that your plant is indeed dead.
 It is crucial to take action when you first notice that your orchid is in distress.

 6 – Look for Dark Spots and Bleaching on the Leaves